scipy-lectures/scientific-python-lectures/intro/image_processing/image_processing.rst

     Check that opening amounts to eroding, then dilating.

 An opening operation removes small structures, while a closing operation fills small holes.
-Such operation can therefore be used to "clean" an image. ::
+Such operations can therefore be used to "clean" an image. ::

     >>> a = np.zeros((50, 50))